Importance of Research

 It can improve your chances for graduate school or jobs.
-Undergraduate research is a commitment, and, especially when you choose to participate, it shows initiative, dedication, and responsibility; qualities any future employer would be interested in having in a prospective employee.
-Undergraduate research is also the perfect precursor to graduate school, since you have already demonstrated practical research experience for the research that may be part of the graduate school program.
+Research is a commitment, especially when you choose to participate.
+It shows initiative, dedication and responsibility; qualities any future employer would be interested in having in a prospective employee.
+Research is also the perfect precursor to graduate school, since you have already demonstrated practical research experience for the research that may be part of the graduate school program.
 Listing a publication or research project is very powerful on a resume.
 Also, you will develop a close professional relationship with your faculty project advisor who will then be able to write a more effective letter of recommendation which could really benefit you when applying for a job opportunity or graduate school.

 It can provide valuable information concerning the research topic.
-The information gained from undergraduate research projects is REAL, VALUABLE, SCIENTIFIC knowledge and has the same merit as that produced from professional researchers.
+The information gained from research projects is real, valuable, scientific knowledge and has the same merit as that produced from professional researchers.

 It can be fun.
 Working, hands-on, with your own ideas and interests can be a welcome alternative to regular lectures and labs.

 To get involved in a research project, you need to find a faculty member who is doing research in an area that interests you and who is willing to include a student in their project.
 Simply approach your department faculty members and ask them what kind of research they are doing.
 The Center for Research and Scholarship Support at USC Upstate also maintains a campus-wide list of faculty members who are eager to include students in their research.
 Please visit the Center for Research and Scholarship Support's website to view this listing, which includes the faculty members’ name, contact information and research area.
 If you would like any additional help in becoming involved in research, please contact the Director of the Center for Research and Scholarship Support.
 See contact information to the right.

 How can the Center for Research and Scholarship Support help me?